brandur/sorg/content/drafts/postgres-connections.md

 deploying a large application on Postgres will have to understand what's happening or they're likely to run into trouble.
-It'll usually pay to understand them earlier so that applications can be smartly architected to maximize the efficient use of a scarce resource.
+It'll usually pay to understand them earlier so that applications can be architected smartly to maximize the efficient use of a scarce resource.

+Developers should be aware of how many connections each node can use, how many connections a cluster can use by multiplying that number of the number of nodes, and where that total sits relative to Postgres' `max_connections`.
+It's common to hit limits during a deploy because a graceful restart spins up new workers or nodes before shutting down old ones, so know expected connection numbers during deployments as well.

+Finally, although we've talked mostly about Postgres here, there will be practical bottlenecks like the ones described here in any database, so these techniques for managing connections should be widely portable.

-[1] My simple benchmark is far from rigorous.
+[1] Each transaction leaves its target table empty to avoid any loss in performance that might be caused by accumulated data.
+My simple benchmark is far from rigorous.
 While it measures degradation, it makes no attempt to identify what the core cause of that degradation is, whether it be locks in Postgres or just I/O. It's mostly designed to prove that